Akuli/python-tutorial/advanced/magicmethods.md

 ## Other magic methods

 There are many more magic methods, and I don't see any reason to list them all here.
 [The official documentation](https://docs.python.org/3/reference/datamodel.html) has more information about magic methods if you need it.
-You can also just keep reading this tutorial, and we'll learn more about some of the most useful and commonly used magic methods.
+We'll go through using the most important magic methods in the rest of this tutorial, so if you just keep reading you'll learn more about them.

 ## When should we use magic methods?

-Usually magic methods are overkill. `website.has_user(user)` or `user in website.userlist` is way better than something weird like `user @ website`.
-People expect `website.has_user(user)` to check if the user has registered on the website, but nobody knows what `user @ website` does.
+There's nothing wrong with using `__init__` everywhere, but other than that, magic methods are usually not needed. `website.has_user(user)` and `user in website.userlist` are way better than something weird that we could do with magic methods like `user @ website`.
+People expect `website.has_user(user)` check if a user has registered on the website, but nobody can guess what `user @ website` does.
 Explicit is better than implicit, and simple is better than complex.

-On the other hand, adding informative `__repr__` methods can make a module much nicer to use.
-I recommend using `__repr__` methods in things that other people will import and use in their projects, but `__repr__` methods aren't worth it for simple scripts that aren't meant to be imported.
+On the other hand, using magic methods when needed can turn something good into something great.
+Especially the `__repr__` method is useful because people can get a good idea of what an object is by just looking at it on the `>>>` prompt or printing it.
+I recommend using `__repr__` methods in things that other people will import and use in their projects, but `__repr__` methods aren't worth it for simple scripts that are not meant to be imported.

 ## Summary

 - Magic methods define what instances of a class can do and how, like "does it have a length" or "what does it look like when I print it".
-- Python uses magic methods to implement many things internally.
+- Python uses magic methods to implement many things internally, and we can customize everything by implementing the magic methods ourselves.
-- Defining custom `__repr__` methods is often a good idea when making things that other people will import and use in their own projects.
+- Defining custom `__repr__` methods is often a good idea when making things that other people will import and use in their own projects, and the `__init__` method is very useful for many things.
     Other than that, magic methods are usually not worth it.

 ***